rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_dbmerge.md

 }
 ```

-As you can see, you can also use the `CompareColumn` attribute on each property that you want to use for identifing
+As you can see, you can also use the `CompareColumn` attribute on each property that you want to use for identifying
 existing records.

 #### Using the IMergabeRow interface

-Sometimes, you want't do the implementation of the IMergeableRow interface yourself.
+Sometimes, you want do the implementation of the IMergeableRow interface yourself.
 Here is an example implementation:

 ```C#
 public class MySimpleRow : IMergeableRow